-This Impact Assessment examines the options considered for the future of Spalding Magistrates' Court.
+1. This Impact Assessment examines options for the future of Spalding Magistrates' Court.
+The preferred option is to close Spalding Magistrates' Court.

 1.2 Rationale

 2. No cases have been heard at Spalding Magistrates' Court since January 2014.
 At that point, the magistrates' courts in Lincolnshire were combined into a single Local Justice Area.
 This allowed the transfer of work from Spalding to Boston Magistrates' Court.
 As there is sufficient spare capacity in Lincolnshire to absorb the work that was previously done at Spalding Magistrates' Court, HMCTS is currently spending money to retain a court which is not required from an operational perspective.